Coverage until age 88

 Front-End Load

-When you purchase mutual fund shares, there is a sales charge and it is referred to as front-end load.
-Different mutual funds companies can have different front-end load.
+When you purchase mutual fund shares, there is a sales charge, and it is referred to as front-end load.
+Different mutual funds companies can have different front-end loads.
 Since this reduces the amount of your investment (investment - front end load), it is a good idea to inquire about this fee and other charges before purchasing mutual funds with the help of your financial advisor.

 Fund Allocation (a.k.a.
 Asset Allocation)